What do I need to do to be awarded the BSc degree?

 You ticked the box on your ACCA registration form stating you did not wish to join the Oxford Brookes University degree programme.

-- If you are yet to complete Papers F7, F8 and F9, you may opt back in to the BSc degree by contacting ACCA Connect.
+- If you are yet to complete the (FR), (AA) or (FM) exams, you may opt back in to the BSc degree by contacting ACCA Connect.

-- If you have already passed any of Papers F7, F8 or F9, then unfortunately it is now too late to opt back into the degree programme.
+- If you have already passed any of the exams, then unfortunately it is now too late to opt back into the degree programme.

-- If you hold exemptions for any of Papers F7 to F9, then you may contact ACCA Connect to forfeit these in order to remain eligible.
+- If you hold exemptions for any of these exams, then you may contact ACCA Connect to forfeit these in order to remain eligible.
 Once you have forfeited your exemption, you cannot reverse this decision.

-- If you are exempt from any paper from F1-F9 based on a qualification more than 10 years old, you would be required to forfeit all of the exemptions in order to opt in to the degree programme.
+- If you are exempt from any Applied Knowledge or Applied Skills exambased on a qualification more than 10 years old, you would be required to forfeit all of the exemptions in order to opt in to the degree programme.

 You do not hold a suitable English language qualification.

-- If you successfully completed Paper F4 on or before June 2014 this will be acceptable proof.
+- If you successfully completed the Corportate and Business Law (LW) exam on or before June 2014 this will be acceptable proof.

-- If you have not completed Paper F4 by June 2014 then refer to the pdf document below for alternative ways you can demonstrate you English proficiency.
+- If you have not completed the Corporate and Business Law exam by June 2014, then please download the Recognised English Language Qualifications PDF (144KB) to learn about alternative ways you can demonstrate your English proficiency.

 You enrolled with ACCA over 10 years ago.

-- The BSc (Hons) in Applied Accounting degree has a 10-year deadline starting from a student's initial registration date with ACCA.
+- The BSc (Hons) in Applied Accounting degree has a 10-year deadline starting from a student's first examination pass or the date of first ACCA exemption being granted.
 If this has expired in your case, we regret that you are no longer eligible to complete the degree with us.

 If you wish to enquire about your eligibility to complete the BSc degree, please contact ACCA Connect.
 Please include your ACCA student registration number in any correspondence.